Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Introduction

-Methodologically, the paper combines Brown--Comenetz duality (viewed as a partial Serre functor on compact objects), careful control of $t$-structures in approximable categories, and the new notion of strong $\mathcal{E}$-coapproximating systems.
-These tools let us transfer finiteness, vanishing, and homological stabilization properties across the compact/non-compact divide and produce explicit constructions of objects and adjoints.
-Compared to previous approaches, which primarily focused on the compact objects and their properties, we provides a complete duality between the compact and non-compact settings.
-This duality is essential for a full understanding of the structure of approximable triangulated categories and has potential applications in the study of singularity categories, derived equivalences, and other related areas.

-The remainder of the paper is organized as follows.
+The paper is organized as follows.
 Section~\ref{sec:pre} recalls notation, $t$-structures, short exact sequences of triangulated categories, and the approximable framework.
 Section~\ref{sec:BC dual} develops Brown--Comenetz duality and proves the dual Neeman theorem.
 Section~\ref{sec:int subcat} defines $\T^+_c$, proves its homotopy-limit characterization, and establishes basic finiteness properties.
-Section~\ref{sec:rep thm} contains the representability theorems for $\T^+_c$ and for $\E_t$.
+Section~\ref{sec:rep thm} contains the representability theorems for $\T^+_c$ and $\E_t$.
 Section~\ref{sec:loc thm} gives localization results for $\T^+_c$ and $\E_t$, and their related Verdier quotient categories.
-Section~\ref{sec:exm and app} presents examples and applications, including the restriction to homotopy categories of bounded injectives and constructions of adjoints.
-An appendix collects basic facts about colimits used in the arguments.